-The New York State Association for Infant Mental Health (NYS-AIMH), founded in April of 2015 is a professional organization and home for specialists across disciplines whose work is relationship-based and supports the developmental and emotional well-being of infants, toddlers, preschoolers and their parents.
+The New York State Association for Infant Mental Health (NYS-AIMH), founded in April of 2015 is a professional organization and home for specialists across disciplines whose work is relationship-based and supports the developmental and emotional well-being of infants, toddlers, preschoolers and their families.

 Members may include social workers, psychologists, early childhood educators, childcare providers, nurses, speech and language pathologists, occupational therapists, physical therapists, administrators, legislators, child welfare professionals, judges, pediatricians, home visitors...yet this is not an exhaustive list.